 - Keep your distance if you go out (2M apart where possible)

 Self-isolate if you or anyone in your household has symptoms.

-For the most up to date information about COVID-19 be sure to check Gov.uk.
+For the most up to date information about what you can and cannot do now and what you can and cannot do from 4 July, be sure to check Gov.uk.

 If you think you might have coronavirus

 A high temperature